 It is most commonly used by foreign nationals who wish to apply for a critical skills work visa or permanent residence permit in the country.

-According to the Critical Skills List published by Home Affairs in Immigration Directive No. 1, below is the list of scarce skills in South Africa 2022:
+According to the Critical Skills List updated by Home Affairs on 3 October 2023, below is the list of scarce skills in South Africa 2023:

 - Director (enterprise/organisation) (medium enterprises or larger)